Fight Traffic Ticket in GeorgiaPage OverviewSUMMARY: How to Fight a Georgia Traffic Ticket

 Avoid Additional Charges

-Simply put, failing to show up on your hearing date results in license suspension.
-The DDS or court will put in motion a policy referred to as “driver's license as bail,” which basically means you lose your driving privileges instead of going to jail.
+Simply put, failing to show up on your hearing date results in a driver's license suspension.
+You may receive a “driver's license as bail," sentence, which basically means you lose your driving privileges instead of going to jail.

-NOTE: Your citation should include a hearing date printed on it; if it doesn't, contact your court.
+NOTE: Your Georgia traffic citation should include a hearing date printed on it; if it doesn't, contact your court.

-Many drivers hire traffic ticket attorneys to represent them during traffic hearings―especially drivers facing serious criminal charges.
+Many drivers hire traffic ticket attorneys to represent them during traffic hearings―especially those facing serious criminal charges.

 - Traffic ticket fines, which vary by violation and county.

 - License suspension or revocation (due to the violation or point accumulation).